willengel4/dailyprogrammer/README.md

-This is my repository for some of r/dailyprogrammer's programming challenges.
+This is my repository for some of r/dailyprogrammer's programming challenges!
+Written mostly in C.
-Written in C because I'm cool.